crabmusket/crabmusket.net/blog/content/drafts/2018-08-26-it-turns-everything-it-touches-into-a-machine.md

 There has been, in recent decades, [an assault](https://www.economist.com/books-and-arts/2011/10/29/not-so-smart-now) on our understanding of the quality of our own judgement.
 This vital research has coincided with the appearance of more efficient and widespread means than ever before for _replacing_ human decision-making: electronic computers.
+The replacement of human judgement may have [deep benefits](https://www.cnet.com/news/amazon-go-avoid-discrimination-shopping-commentary) for those who have been victims of the ugly side of human bias and bigotry.
-In many situations this produces a good outcome, but Ellul's concern is for the effect on humans within the now-efficient system.
+But Ellul's concern is for the effect on humans within the now-efficient system.

 Standardised testing in education demonstrates the replacement of human judgement and a concern only for technical factors.
 Standardised education regimes make grading uniform across all students and locations, and some even attempt to automate it entirely.